facebook youtube twitter instagram Whatsapp telegram

 4. Poorly Installed Solar Panels or Skylights

-Solar power is growing fast across Canada, but if solar panels or skylights aren’t installed the right way, they can pose serious fire risks.
+Canada is using more and more solar power, but windows and solar panels can start fires if they aren't installed correctly.
 Bad wiring or sloppy installation can lead to trouble—especially when moisture seeps in and reaches electrical parts.
 That mix of water, heat, and wires is a recipe for roofing fires.

 Prevention Tip: Always work with certified technicians and trusted roofing contractors who knows about roofing fires when adding anything to your roof.
 Planning to go solar?
 Make sure your roof is ready first.
 Preparing it properly helps you avoid long-term problems.
 You can also check out this helpful guide on the 7 Essential Steps to Prepare for Solar Panels on Roof Installation to make sure everything’s safe before the panels go up.